 Firstly the MGC is unaware if the MG supports RTP multiplexing.
 In order to determine if the MG supports RTP multiplexing the MGC may audit the media grouping package to determine if the “BUNDLE” semantic is supported (see clause 8.6.1).

 Secondly there is no way to wildcard CHOOSE the address/port information from several H.248 Streams and request that a single transport connection (i.e. multiplexed RTP stream) be used.
-The media grouping package contains the “sent group semantics” and “received group semantics” properties that in conjunction with the BUNDLE attribute allows the MGC to indicate that two or more H.248 Streams are multiplexed together.
-MGs that support the media grouping package should check the “sent group semantics” and “received group semantics” properties when processing wildcarding requests for multiple H.248 Streams.
-If the H.248 Streams match the association given by these properties then the same value should be returned for those H.248 Streams.
+The media grouping package contains the “group semantics” property that, when including the BUNDLE semantic allows the MGC to indicate that two or more H.248 Streams are multiplexed together.
+MGs that support the media grouping package should check the “group semantics” property when processing wildcarding requests for multiple H.248 Streams.
+If the H.248 Streams match the association given by this property then the same value should be returned for those H.248 Streams.

 8.6.3.8.1 Directionality